Co-signing a Mortgage: What it Means & How it Works

 Using a co-signer if you have bad credit

-You may want a co-signer because you have a history of bad credit and want to ‘borrow’ their good credit rating to get a mortgage or secure a better rate.
-This is a perfectly plausible strategy but makes it even more important that you approach the right lender.
+You may want a co-signer because you have a bad credit history and want to ‘borrow’ their good credit rating to get a mortgage or secure a better rate.
+This is a perfectly plausible strategy, but it is even more important that you approach the right lender.

 This is because some mortgage providers insist that both borrower(s) and co-signer(s) have a minimum credit score.
-Choosing the wrong lender and facing rejection can end up just making the application process more difficult as each credit check will leave a mark on your credit file.
+Choosing the wrong lender and facing rejection can make the application process more difficult, as each credit check will leave a mark on your credit file.

-Get matched a broker experienced in co-signed mortgages
+Get matched with a broker experienced in co-signed mortgages

 Co-signing a mortgage is a big decision as it creates a financial link between the borrower and guarantor.
-But it can be the best route into home ownership given the right circumstances.
+However, given the right circumstances, it can be the best route into home ownership.
 But how do you work out if it’s right for you?

-Our broker matching service will assess your situation (and that of your potential co-signer) before laying out the available options, including a co-signed mortgage, to help you decide which is your best option.
+Our broker matching service will assess your situation (and that of your potential co-signer) before laying out the available options, including a co-signed mortgage, to help you decide your best option.

-To speak to an advisor who specialises in this niche, call today on 0808 189 2301 or enquire online to arrange a free no-obligation chat.
+To speak to an advisor specialising in this niche, call 0330 818 7026 today or enquire online to arrange a free, no-obligation chat.

 Maximise your chance of approval with a specialist